-We taught English Classes from the onset of our work in Chanleas Dai commune in 2006.
-Whilst we quickly realized that this didn’t provide any lasting solution in terms of improving education in the region, we recognized that the skill of a second language is invaluable when it comes to further education, scholarships, and employment.
-An improved knowledge of English gave the students a competitive advantage to utilize when pursuing their professional dreams for the future.
+The skill of a second language is invaluable when it comes to further education, scholarships, and employment.
+Working knowledge of English gives the students a competitive advantage to utilize when pursuing their professional dreams for the future.

-We believe that language learning should not be limited to the language itself, but also explore new countries, cultures and ways of understanding.
-Therefore, our English classes did not merely focus on language proficiency, but also introduced the students to ideas to which they had not previously been exposed, such as global citizenship.
-The PEPY* teachers facilitated lessons using student-led, participatory learning techniques, ensuring that the students were engaged and had fun.
+We believe that language learning should not be limited to the language itself, but also is a way to explore new countries, cultures and ways of understanding.
+Therefore, our English classes do not merely focus on language proficiency, but also introduce the students to ideas to which they had not previously been exposed, such as global citizenship.
+PEPY teachers facilitate lessons using student-led, participatory learning techniques, ensuring that the students are engaged and have fun.

-- The classes were successful in improving students’ ability at written and spoken English, as evidenced by pre and post-year tests to monitored the students’ progress.
+- English classes have been successful in improving students’ ability at written and spoken English, as evidenced by pre and post-year tests to monitored the students’ progress.

-- Students became more confident in expressing their ideas in English as a result of the support and encouragement provided in the classes.
+- Students have become more confident in expressing their ideas in English as a result of the support and encouragement provided in the classes.

-- Past students have gone on to teach English to other children in the community.
+- 3 former students have volunteered to teach English to other children in their communities.